High alert in UP as glacier breaks off in neighbouring Uttarakhand | Science-Environment

 ''People should exercise caution and not venture towards the river banks.
 In case of any adverse circumstances, cooperate with the district administration.
 The UP government is taking all necessary steps,'' he said.

-''The Home Department is keeping a watch,” he said, adding that water in the Alaknanda river is fast receding.
+''The Home Department is keeping a watch," he said, adding that water in the Alaknanda river was fast receding.

 "Our supposition is that the water will take time to reach lower areas.
 After Haridwar, we will absorb this water at the barrages in Narora and Bijnor, and there will be no problem in the downstream areas,'' he said.